psycopg/psycopg2/doc/advanced.rst

             if curs.isready():
                 print "Got NOTIFY:", curs.connection.notifies.pop()

-Running the script and executing the command ``NOTIFY test`` in a separate :program:`psql` shell, the output may look similar to::
+Running the script and executing the command :sql:`NOTIFY test` in a separate :program:`psql` shell, the output may look similar to::

     Waiting for 'NOTIFY test'